-Note: To open the SSL Utility, on the LoadRunner machine, select Start > All Programs > HPE Software > HPE LoadRunner > Tools > SSL Utility.
-In icon-based operating systems, such as Windows 8, search for SSL Utility.
+Note: To open the SSL Utility, on the LoadRunner machine, from the Windows Start menu, go to Micro Focus > LoadRunner > Tools > SSL Utility.

 The Convert Certificate tab of the SSL Utility enables you to convert certificates from PKCS #12 and X.509 formats to PEM format.

 Open the SSL Utility, and click the Convert Certificate tab.

 In the Source certificate file field, select the file that contains the certificate that you want to convert.
 The following file types are supported:

 PKCS #12 files .p12, .pxf X.509 files .cer, .crt, .der

 - In the Import password field, enter the password for decrypting the certificate file.

 - In the PEM file field, enter the name and location of the .pem file that will be created.

 - In the PEM pass phrase field, enter a password for the new certificate.
 If this is not specified, the certificate will not be password-protected.

 - From the Source format list, select the format of the original certificate that will be converted.
 This is automatically determined unless a file with a non-standard extension is selected.